-- Classes are open to youth and FFA members. - Class will include an interview with judge to take place at time scheduled in Exhibitor Schedule.
-Superintendent will contact exhibitor to schedule interview time with every effort to accommodate exhibitor's schedule.

-- Exhibitor MUST have previously held or currently hold at least one leadership role within 4-H or FFA (4-H club office, FFA chapter office, teen representative on Leaders' Council or Fair Board). - A portfolio should be prepared for presentation to judge during the interview.
-The portfolio should be no more than 4 pages and can include copies of agendas, meeting minutes, pictures, etc. - Being a leader involves exhibiting characteristics of patience, honesty, responsibility, initiative, compassion, caring, dedication, respectfulness, communication, trustworthiness and support.
+- · Classes are open to 4-H youth and FFA members. - Class will include an interview with judge to take place at time scheduled in Exhibitor Schedule.
+Superintendent will contact exhibitor to schedule interview time with every effort to accommodate exhibitor's schedule. - Exhibitor MUST have previously held or currently hold at least one leadership role within 4-H or FFA (4-H club office, FFA chapter office, teen representative on Leaders' Council or Fair Board). - This class is open to youth from 15-19 years old (exhibitor age). - A portfolio should be prepared for presentation to judge during the interview.
+The portfolio should be no more than 6 pages and can include copies of agendas, meeting minutes, pictures, etc. - Being a leader involves exhibiting characteristics of patience, honesty, responsibility, initiative, compassion, caring, dedication, respectfulness, communication, trustworthiness and support.